aflteslaru/ATM-Project/README.md

 src/main/java as Sources
 src/test/java as Tests
 src/main/resources as Resources
-and then run mvn clean install and
+and then run mvn clean install

 In Webstorm, open ang-src folder and run npm install in terminal